 This adhesive company has made a name for itself in the past few decades as being one of the best brands for repairing things in the home.

 Similar to super glue, Gorilla Glue is highly flammable when wet, but significantly less so when dry.
-If Gorilla Glue catches flame whilst still wet, it will emit some dangerous, noxious gases that can be damaging to a person’s health.
+If Gorilla Glue catches on fire while still wet, it will emit some dangerous, noxious gases that can be damaging to a person’s health.

 However, once it’s dry, the glue can withstand a lot of heat and water, and is much less likely to combust.
 That’s what makes this such a popular brand for reliable repairs.